PLOPdotJS/plopjs/README.md

 plop.json
 template
 ​
-Change directories into your template and start building your plop!
+Change directories into your template and start building your plopjs!
 ```

 Once you have your template built out you may either: